introlab/hbba_lite/README.md

 - Two kinds of filters exist: on/off and throttling;
 - It use [Gecode](https://www.gecode.org/) instead of [OR-Tools](https://developers.google.com/optimization) for the
   solver.

-## Integrated Code
-The code in `src/rosbag2_generic_topic` and `include/rosbag2_generic_topic` folders are from [rosbag2](https://github.com/ros2/rosbag2) because the generic subscriber and publisher classes are not available in Foxy.

 ## Dependencies